05nelsonm/gradle-kmp-configuration-plugin/README.md

         options {
             // Will create additional source sets for `iOS`, `tvOS`, and
-            // `watchOS` non-simulator targets to inherit from
+            // `watchOS` simulator targets to inherit from
             //
+            // e.g. iosSimulator{Main/Test}
+            useSimulatorSourceSets = true

+            // Will create additional source sets for `iOS`, `tvOS`, and
+            // `watchOS` NON-simulator targets to inherit from
+            //
             // e.g. iosNonSimulator{Main/Test}
-            nonSimulatorSourceSets = true
+            useNonSimulatorSourceSets = true
         }

         androidNativeAll()